giacomofrigo/slim-login-template/README.md

 # slim-login-template
 A simple, ready to use Slim 4 login template.
 This template is based on PHP Slim 4 Framework, Doctrine ORM and PHP-DI/Slim-Bridge.

+**The template is not finished yet.
+It's my first look at PHP Slim Framework.
+For every fix or advice every PR is welcome.**
 # Installation
 Dowload this repository and run:
 ```